Summit 2026 Details Coming Summer 2026

 Sponsored by:

-Students, Outreach Champions, Engineering Faculty and Leaders, Industry Partners and Allies will gather to celebrate successes and encourage each other to chart a course towards greater inclusion in Engineering!
+Students, Outreach Champions, Engineering Faculty and Leaders, Industry Partners and Allies gathered to celebrate successes and encourage each other to chart a course towards greater inclusion in Engineering!

 Keynote Address from Kirsty Duncan